-This course seeks to enhance and extend trial skills first addressed in Practice Court 1 and 2.
+This course seeks to provide students with a foundation in the art of trial advocacy prior to more advanced training in Practice Court.
 Course methodology includes class discussion, group planning, performance drills and group critique.
 Subjects for study include developing a theory and theme of the issue; storytelling skills, as applied to opening statement; direct examination skills; planning of cross-examination and cross-examination techniques.
 Grades are assigned based upon class participation, written exercises and performance skills.
-Students who have taken Advanced School of the Trial may not take this class for credit.